-SNAP 040613 GLASS MANUFACTURING Activities under this sector include manufacturing of glass, glass fibre, glass wool and glasfelt manufacturing.
-The history of the industry is presented below:1923-2012Flat glass production 1987-20081987-2008Flat glass production with float technique Until 2008Until 2009Glass production Glass fibre at 2 plants 1996-20061996-2006Glass wool Glassfelt at one of the former glass fibre plants Until 2010Until 2010Dinnerware 3 plants producing dinnerware deceased the operation strongly Since 2010Since 2010Only certain parts of the dinnerware were manufactured in Finland.
-Since 2015Since 2015Only one glass felt manufacturer and some minor glass ovens are left.
-Emissions Source of emissions TSP, PM10, PM2.5, BC, Pb, Cd, Cu, Se, Zn Emissions due to fuel combustion should be reported under the Energy sector.
-SOx Emissions due to fuel combustion are reported under the Energy sector NH3, NMVOC, PCDD/F NH 3 emissions from manufacture of glassfibre are reported by the plants.
-NMVOC emissions for glass wool are calculated according to GB2019.
-PCDD/F emissions (as well as NMVOC emissions for those plants not reporting their emissions) from glass manufacturing are calculated as the difference of total emissions from the site reported by the plants and default emissions calculated on basis of production volumes.
+SNAP 040613 GLASS MANUFACTURING Not a key Activities under this sector include manufacturing of glass, glass fibre, glass wool and glasfelt category for any pollutants manufacturing.
+The history of the industry is presented below: 1923-2012 Flat glass production 1987-2008 Flat glass production with float technique Until 2008 Container glass production Until 2009 Glass fibre at 2 plants 1996-2006 Glass wool Since 2010 Glassfelt at one of the former glass fibre plants Until 2010 Dinnerware 3 plants producing dinnerware deceased the operation strongly Since 2010 Only certain parts of the dinnerware were manufactured in Finland.
+Since 2015 Only one glass felt manufacturer and some minor glass ovens are left.
+Emissions Tier Source of emissions TSP, PM10, PM2.5, BC Т3 Reported since 1990 Pb, Cd, Cu, Se, Zn Т3 Reported 1990-2014.
+Heavy metal emissions from dinnerware production reported by plants.
+SOx Included to the Energy sector (IE) SUX Emissions due to fuel combustion are reported under the Energy sector NH 3 , T3 Reported 1988-2010. МП3, NH3 emissions from manufacture of glassfibre are reported by the plants T3/T2 Reported since 1990.
+NMVOC emissions from glass wool are calculated according to Guidebook 2019.
+NMVOC, NMVOC emissions from glass manufacturing for those plants not reporting their emissions are calculated as the difference of total emissions from the site reported by the plants and default emissions calculated on basis of production volumes.
+T1/T2 PCDD/F emissions from glass manufacturing are calculated as the difference of total emissions PCDD/F from the site reported by the plants and default emissions calculated on basis of production volumes.
+(1990-2018)